wenruiq/find-my-path/README.md

 - Android Studios (instructions included in Flutter installation guide as well)
 - iOS Simulator for Windows (Mac users can use the inbuilt Simulator app)

-Note: iOS Simulator not necessary as of now, features are optimized for android devices

 You will also need a Firebase account if you don't have one. (https://firebase.google.com/)

 ## VSC Configuration